aukspot/dles/README.md

 - [Flagged](https://gamebunny.app/flagged) - Guess the country from pieces of its flag, and collect every flag on your 3D globe.
 Daily handmade challenges.
 - [Flagle](https://www.flagle.io) - Guess the flag in 5 guesses or less.
 - [Flagle Game](https://flagle-game.com) - Guess the hidden flag in six guesses, revealing where your guess overlaps with the solution after each try.
+- [Flags Game](https://flagsgame.net) - Guess the country flag by its color composition.
 - [GeoConnections](https://geoconnections.net) - Group geography-related squares that share a common theme.
 - [Geodle](https://geodle.me) - Guess today's mystery country within 7 guesses.
 - [Geografind](https://coffeefirst.games/geografind) - Guess the mystery country in as few guesses as possible, watch the map for hints after each guess.